-102 ADVANCED DRINKING WATER TREATMENT 3 units, 3 lecture hours
+102 ADVANCED DRINKING WATER TREATMENT

 PREREQUISITE: Water Treatment and Distribution 101.

 This course will cover concepts of various scientific disciplines to the science of water treatment and provide water treatment operators with advanced knowledge and skills required to effectively operate and maintain water treatment facilities; prepare students to take the State Water Resources Control Board (SWRCB) test for Water Treatment Operators Certification Grade T3 or T4.
 (A)